Lawrence, Kansas: Historic sites and museums

 The Eldridge Hotel was first built in 1855 as the Free State Hotel.
 During the 1855 sack of Lawrence, the hotel was burned to the ground, and its ruins were purchased by Col. Shalor Eldridge, who rebuilt it and named it the Eldridge House.
 This version of the structure was destroyed during Quantrill's Raid, but once again Eldridge rebuilt it.
-In 1925, this structure was completely renovated, and in 1970, the hotel was converted into apartments.
+In 1925, this structure was rebuilt in its current form, and in 1970, the hotel was converted into apartments.
 In 1985, work began to renovate the Eldridge and turn it back into a hotel, and in 2004 the building was sold and completely renovated back to its 1925 look.
 It is a popular rumor that the ghost of Eldridge haunts the hotel.

 Memorial Stadium and Allen Fieldhouse are on KU campus.
 Memorial Stadium was built in 1920 for the Kansas Jayhawks football program.
 It was named to honor KU students who died in World War I. Allen Fieldhouse was built in 1955 for the basketball program and was named for Phog Allen, a coach at KU from 1907 to 1909 and 1919 to 1956.
 On November 4, 2010, the ESPN's online publication, The Magazine, named Allen Fieldhouse the loudest college basketball arena in the country.

 Oak Hill Cemetery in east Lawrence was established in 1866 and was called by William Allen White the "Kansas Arlington".
 The cemetery features the burials of James Lane, Lucy Hobbs Taylor, Langston Hughes' grandparents Charles Henry Langston and Mary Sampson Patterson Leary Langston, numerous veterans and many prominent Kansans.
 Across the street is Memorial Park Cemetery which features a memorial for KU coach and inventor of basketball James Naismith.
 The memorial is a cenotaph but Naismith is buried in the mason section of Memorial Park.

 Lawrence is also the site of many historic houses related to the history of the city.
 The Robert Miller house survived Quantrill's Raid and was a stop on the Underground Railroad, Ferdinand Fuller, an original settler of Lawrence, built his house atop of Windmill Hill in what is now the Hillcrest Neighborhood and the John Roberts House, commonly called the Castle Tea Room, was designed by famed architect John G. Haskell in 1894 and is now used for various formal events.
 There are many other houses of historic prominence in Lawrence, many of them on the National Register of Historic Places.